JoeyyScott/general-gielinor-game/README.md

 + [Bootstrap](https://getbootstrap.com/) - The Bootstrap framework is being used to organize and position my answers within my quiz container using the grid system.
 It also handles the JavaScript for the site's modals.
 + [GitPod](https://gitpod.io) - GitPod was the online IDE (Integrated Development Engine) I used to develop this site.
 + [Git](https://git-scm.com) - Git is an open source version control system where you can commit changes to the associated Github repository and push changes to Github pages.
++ [FavIcon](https://favicon.io/) - I used this tool to convert an image I made into icon form and provide the code (stated in HTML comments) to link this icon to index.html.

 #### [Back to top](#contents)